 Here is another scene of the white cliffs and Achziv beach.
 If you take a closer look at the further cliff, then you might think that it resembles an elephant due to the right part that looks like a trunk or a leg.
 Thus, some people refer to this stone under the name: “elephant’s leg.”

 We did this because we bought a combined ticket.
 The ticket included entrance to Rosh HaNikra and electric car ride along Achziv beach.
 The ride on the electric car is limited by time.
 We got the car for a half hour.
 Achziv beach is not that long, and in my opinion, the part that is closer to Rosh HaNikra is the lovelier one.
-Thus, due to the short amount of time and no real reason to go further away, I would not recommend buying combined tickets that include the electric car.
+Thus, due to the short amount of time and no real reason to go further away, I would recommend not to buy the combined tickets that include the electric car or bicycle rental.
 We enjoyed the walk along the beach (after returning the electric car) more than the ride in the car.

 Another pleasant surprise at Achziv beach were rock badgers.
-By the remains of food, we guessed that somebody is feeding them and there are many rock badgers close to the lower entrance.
+By the remains of food, we guessed that somebody is feeding them and there were dozens of rock badgers close to the lower entrance.

 A parent with two children: